elliottcsipkes/calculator-for-ssc-eze/README.md

 # Calculator Take-home Coding Challenge
 ### How to use
-- Press number and operator buttons to create equations that are shown on screen.
+- Press number and operator buttons to create equations that are then shown on screen.
 - Del button will delete a digit/operator off the end of the input.
 - AC button clears all stored inputs.
 - Pressing the equals button will execute the operations entered and display the answer on screen.